Welcome to the Tastes of India Podcast.

 - Cover the mixture well with the batter and drop it slowly into the hot oil.

 - Drain the fried potato vadas from the oil when it is slight golden brown.
+Follow the same process with the rest of the potato mixture.

 - Serve hot along with coriander chutney.